-PubNub Data Streams allows you to establish and maintain persistent socket connections to any device (mobile, browser, desktop, and server), and push data to global audiences in less than a 1/4 second.
+PubNub Data Streams allows you to establish and maintain persistent socket connections to any device (mobile, browser, desktop, and server), and push data to global audiences in 1/10 of a second or less.
 PubNub utilizes the Publish/Subscribe model for real-time data streaming and device signaling, supporting all the capabilities of WebSockets, SignalR, Socket.IO, WebRTC Data Channel and other streaming protocols.

 Below are five ways to use PubNub Data Streams:

 Whether you’re tracking stock prices, keeping tabs on inventory, or bidding on a camera in an online auction, you need updated prices and logistics as they happen.
 When it comes to streaming data, especially if the data is vital to your business or user experience, speed and reliability are paramount.
 You need up to the millisecond, accurate data streams.
-PubNub Data Stream enables you to create and maintain a persistent network connection to all devices, remaining opening and delivering data in under a ¼ second.
+PubNub Data Stream enables you to create and maintain a persistent network connection to all devices, remaining opening and delivering data in 1/10 of a second or less.
 For example, when somebody bids on an item in a live auction, the price update is reflected on every other users screen the millisecond that user clicks the bid button.

 “In real-time, the passenger can see where the driver is.
 That was something that we couldn’t do before with polling.
 And that works really well.
 It really brings the app to life.
 When it was all on a polling system, it would feel kind of clunky, and for example, your taxi driver might move through a building or across a river.
 It works fantastically,” says Chris Moore of Roam Creative, who built Zoomy.